tes/browserify-async-define/README.md

 browserify-async-define
 =======================
-This browserify transformer can be used to wrap some dependencies using async-define and thus, factor out those in common bundles.
+This browserify plugin can be used to wrap some dependencies using async-define and thus, factor out those in common bundles.

 Options:
 *  -d --dependsOn "name:label:filename" the dependency "name" will come from a different bundle with the label "label".
 If you add "filename" (optional) this dependency will be bundled in that file.